mongodb/docs/mongodb/source/operators.rst

    based on fields with different numbers of elements, create a counter field that you increment when you add elements to a field.

    Indexes cannot be used for the $size portion of a query, although the other portions of a query can use indexes if applicable.

 .. describe:: $elemMatch

-   The ``$elemMatch`` operator makes it possible to match more than one component within an array.
+   The ``$elemMatch`` operator matches more than one component within an array.
 For example,

         db.collection.find( { array: { $elemMatch: { value1: 1, value2: { $gt: 1 } } } } );